anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * allowing to utilize credentials different from the pledge's IDevID to establish a TLS connection to the domain registrar, which is necessary in case of using a registrar-agent.

-* defining the interaction (data exchange and data objects) between a pledge acting as server an a registrar-agent and the domain registrar.
+* defining the interaction (data exchange and data objects) between a pledge acting as server and a registrar-agent and the domain registrar.

 For the enrollment of devices BRSKI relies on EST {{RFC7030}} to request and distribute target domain specific device certificates.
 EST in turn relies on a binding of the certification request to an underlying TLS connection between the EST client and the EST server.
-According to BRSKI the domain registrar acts as EST server and is also acting as registration authority (RA).
+According to BRSKI the domain registrar acts as EST server and is also acting as registration authority (RA) for its domain.

-To be done:
+To utilize the EST server endpoints on the domain-registrar, the registrar-agent defined in this document will act as client towards the domain registrar.
+The registrar-agent will act as client when communicating with the pledge in responder mode.
+Here, TLS with server-side, certificate-based authentication is not directly applicable, as the pledge only possesses an IDevID certificate, which does not contain a subject alternative name (SAN) for the target domain and does also not contain a TLS server flag.
+This is one reason for relying on higher layer security by using signature wrapped objects for the exchange between the pledge and the registrar agent.
+This additional wrapping signature requires some pre-processing specifically for EST, as it currently uses PKCS#10 requests only.

+[RFC editor: please delete] /* Points should be addressed by the part above:
 * include reasoning for not using TLS (IDevID does not contain SAN, TLS server flag) between the pledge and the registrar-agent.
 * Enhancements to EST state machine necessary to process self-contained objects on the registrar-agent and domain-registrar
 * accepting
+*/

 # Terminology